What is Agile Software Development and How is it Essential?

 Deployment is the process of delivering the product to the customer, which occurs after testing is complete.
 Users will encounter problems once they start using the product, requiring the project team to repeat the development cycle.

-Agile methodologies include many specific frameworks, such as Scrum and Kanban.
+Agile methods include many specific frameworks, such as Scrum, Kanban, and Lean.
 While these frameworks share the same Agile principles, they have their own practices and values.

 Scrum